How to Use Base64

 • JWT tokens

-Treating Base64 as encryption
+Thinking Base64 is encryption

-Solution: Use proper encryption (AES, RSA) before Base64 encoding for security
+Solution: Use proper encryption before Base64 encoding

-Using for large files
+Encoding large files

 Ignoring padding requirements

-Ready to Start Using Base64?
+Ready to start using Base64?